fjtapia/flat_stable_sort/README.md

 <h2>Author and Copyright</h2>
-This library had been create to be integrated in the [Boost](http://www.boost.org) library It's pending of the final approval, due this can suffer some changes until the final version and definitive approval in the boost library.
-You can find in  [https://github.com/fjtapia/sort_parallel](https://github.com/fjtapia/sort_parallel)
+This library had been create to be integrated in the [Boost](http://www.boost.org) library

 Copyright 2017  [Francisco Tapia *(fjtapia@gmail.com)* ](mail:fjtapia@gmail.com)